 HOW MANY TEAMS ARE IN AN AGE GROUP?
 WHAT ARE TEAM NAMES AND DESIGNATIONS ?

 In the younger age groups (U12 and below), we will field 2-4 teams in an age group.
 We will not field more than that.
 How many we field is based on player interest and the if the level of play warrants the formation of the teams.
 At U13 and above, we will field 1-3 teams in an age group.
-Our teams are designated Black, Red, Gold or White for their team names.
-Black being the strongest.
-Regardless of team level, all teams get the same level of training, facilities, and commitment from the club so that the only difference is the level of play (i.e., certain leagues or divisions) they play at so that it is developmentally appropriate for their progress as players.
+Our teams are designated ECNL, ECRL, Black or Red, for their team names.
+ECNL being the strongest.
+Regardless of team level, all teams get the same level of training, facilities, and commitment from the club so that the only difference is the level of play (i.e., certain leagues or divisions + Sports Science equipment) they play at so that it is developmentally appropriate for their progress as players.
 Our goal is not to have the most club teams, but to have the best run and best coached team for the enjoyment and development of the players.

 HOW DOES A PLAYER’S EXPERIENCE DIFFER BETWEEN TEAM LEVELS?